 So, when you are describing your FIRST experience on your resume, keep these 10 soft skills in mind and focus on how you exhibited these behaviors and write them out in detail.

-Catch up on all the blogs in this series:
+Learn more from Ilene here and catch up on all the blogs in this series:

 - Do I put my FIRST Experience on my Resume?

 - Do I put my FIRST Projects on my Resume?